farooqashar/breaches/README.md

+# Breaches

+This site built using React displays various breaches from different entities and is hosted on Vercel at https://breaches.vercel.app/.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).